 The Council often undertakes a project following a specific referral from the Attorney-General.
 However, the Council may undertake a research project on its own motion following discussion with the Attorney.

 Council members are chosen to represent a unique and balanced perspective on the sentencing process from an excellent knowledge base.
 The Council includes a chairperson, three community members, and nominees from the legal profession, the Commissioner of Police, the Director of Public Prosecutions, the University of Tasmania and the Legal Aid Commission.

 Members are not paid sitting fees and provide their expertise and service voluntarily.

 The current members are:

-Professor White is appointed as a member who has broad experience in community issues affecting the courts.
+Ms Martin is appointed as a member who has broad experience in community issues affecting the courts.

 Peter is a retired Magistrate.
 He was admitted as a legal practitioner in 1969 and appointed a Magistrate in September 1986.
 He also sat as a Magistrate in the Northern Territory for 6 months in 2005.
 He retired in December 2012.

 Peter was previously on the Council of the Australian Institute of Judicial Administration, regional convenor of the Judicial College of Australia and a member of the Standing Committee on the Reform of the Criminal Law and Procedure.
 He is a past President of the Tasmanian Bar Association and the Australian Association of Magistrates.
 He is still actively involved in legal education with The Centre for Legal Studies-the Legal Practice Course.